It is a digestive fluid, acidic and thin, watery, and secreted by glands in the mucous membrane of the stomach.

-Gastric juice is composed of digestive enzymes, hydrochloric acid and other substances that are important for the absorption of nutrients: about 3 to 4 liters of gastric juice are produced per day.
+Gastric juice is composed of digestive enzymes, hydrochloric acid, and other essential substances to absorb nutrients: about 3 to 4 liters of gastric juice are produced per day.

 Acid gastric juice also kills bacteria.
 Mucus covers the stomach wall with a protective layer.
-Along with the bicarbonate, this ensures that the stomach wall is not damaged by the hydrochloric acid.
+Along with the bicarbonate, this ensures that the hydrochloric acid does not damage the stomach wall.

 Hydrochloric acid is a strong acid secreted by parietal cells and reduces the pH of your stomach to about.

-Hydrochloric acid converts pepsinogen to pepsin and breaks down various nutrients apart from the food you eat.
+Hydrochloric acid converts pepsinogen to pepsin and breaks down various nutrients apart from your food.
 It also kills bacteria that come along with your food.

-Gastric lipase is another digestive enzyme produced by major cells.
-Helps break down short and medium chain fats.
+Gastric lipase is another digestive enzyme produced by significant cells.
+Helps break down short and medium-chain fats.

-Amylase is also found in gastric juices, but it is not produced by the stomach.
-This enzyme comes from saliva and travels along with the bolus to the stomach.
+Amylase is also found in gastric juices, but the stomach does not produce it.
+This enzyme comes from saliva and travels along the bolus to the stomach.